edsml-mh1123/ipcc-author-guidance/learners/setup.md

 You will be asked to enter your password after the first command.
 Homebrew will install after the second.

-You may be asked to access the Terminal on other occasions during the course, so it's work spending a second or two to remember where it lives.
-You can also secondary click (using two fingers, or the Option key) on the icon in the dock and select `Options > Keep in Dock` from the menu bar so that it is always readily available.

 When Homebrew finishes installing it recommends you run two commands to activate it, and to ensure it's automatically available whenever you open a Terminal window.

 ```bash